 We can often remove the stimulus, like something we see on TV or the internet, but we can continue down the slope of negativity.
 The mind fixates on issues, holding us hostage to negative emotions.
-That’s when you need to employ the tactics of breath, ocular control, and bring attention to the body.
+That’s when you need to employ the tactics of breath, ocular control, and bringing attention to the body.

 Practice Body, Mind, and Spirit Integration

 The best way to integrate is to become “grounded.”
 Grounding is a measurable connection between objects.
 We want to connect body, mind, and spirit.
 When we accomplish this, we are in tune with our intuition, thoughts, and emotions.